zzxjz/VitaminC/readme.txt

 haven't quite gotten there yet...

 building:
-1. enter /VitaminC/
+1. enter VitaminC directory
-2. meticulously recreate the folder structure of src in a new folder called build.
-3. submit pr to fix the dogshit makefile to do that automatically
-4. type "make"
+2. type "make" into terminal
+3. profit

 tested to work on linux
 probably works on every platform there's like no platform specific code